 Camping sleeping bags (inside REI Grand Hut 6 tent)

-Don't head out camping without a quality pad or mattress
+Don't head out camping without a quality pad or mattress | Credit: Jason Hummel

 For summer camping where it stays warm at night, you can use a large, uninsulated airbed, but if it’s cold, get a sleeping pad with some form of insulation (most often synthetic or foam).
 Sleeping pads are given an R-value rating, and the higher the number, the better it insulates you from the cold.
-As a general guideline for three-season use, we recommend a rating between 2.5 and 4.
+As a general guideline for 3-season use, we recommend a rating between 3 and 5.
 Summer campers can get away with less, while winter adventurers will want something that exceeds 5 (and may want to consider adding a second pad for additional protection).
 Check out our favorite camping sleeping mattresses for a breakdown of our top picks as well as buying advice.

 Back to Our Top Camping Sleeping Bag Picks Back to Our Sleeping Bag Comparison Table